Common ADHD medications may cause psychosis, study finds

 The researchers focused on patients 13 to 25 years old who started taking either amphetamines or methylphenidates from Jan.
 1, 2004, to Sept.
 30, 2015.
 Among more than 221,846 patients included in the study, 110,923 were taking methylphenidate and 110,923 were taking amphetamines.
 The study focused only on new users of the medication.

-New cases of psychosis were identified in 106 of the patients taking methylphenidate, as compared to 237 in those taking amphetamines, nearly doubt the rate.
+New cases of psychosis were identified in 106 of the patients taking methylphenidate, as compared to 237 in those taking amphetamines, nearly double the rate.

 The Food and Drug Administration has been aware of the issue of psychosis.
 In fact, in 2007 the federal agency mandated that ADHD medication labels include warnings about potential psychiatric and heart issues.